i18n-site/md/en/blog/tech/search.md

 In addition to `lunrjs`, there are some other full-text search solutions, such as:

-[fusejs](https://www.fusejs.io), which calculates the similarity between strings for searching.
+[fusejs](//www.fusejs.io), which calculates the similarity between strings for searching.

-The performance of this solution is extremely poor and cannot be used for full-text search (see [Fuse.js Long query takes more than 10 seconds, how to optimize?](https://stackoverflow.com/questions/70984437/fuse-js-takes-10-seconds-with-semi-long-queries)).
+The performance of this solution is extremely poor and cannot be used for full-text search (refer to [Fuse.js Long query takes more than 10 seconds, how to optimize?](//stackoverflow.com/questions/70984437/fuse-js-takes-10-seconds-with-semi-long-queries)).

-[TinySearch](https://github.com/tinysearch/tinysearch), which uses a Bloom filter for searching, cannot be used for prefix search (for example, entering `goo`, searching for `good`, `google`), and cannot achieve a similar automatic completion effect.
+[TinySearch](//github.com/tinysearch/tinysearch), which uses a Bloom filter to search and cannot be used for prefix search (for example, enter `goo`, and search for `good`, `google`), and cannot achieve a similar automatic completion effect.

 Due to the shortcomings of the existing solutions, `i18n.site` has independently developed a new pure front-end full-text search solution, which has the following characteristics: